Rights Lab Senior Research Fellow in Modern Slavery and Sustainable Ecosystems, Faculty of Social Sciences

 My current research primarily focuses on the connection between modern slavery and tree loss, following a global assessment undertaken as part of my PhD.
 My current work in this area focuses around… read more

 My current research primarily focuses on the connection between modern slavery and tree loss, following a global assessment undertaken as part of my PhD.
-My current work in this area focuses around Brazil.
+My current work in this area focuses around Brazil and other forest environments.

 Current projects I am also involved with focus on the sustainability of food supply from a labour perspective, the impacts of climate change on forced marriage, and the quantification of the modern slavery-environment nexus.